-The Committee on Subsidies and Countervailing Measures (the SCM Committee) held two regular meetings and two special meetings in 2016, in April and October.
+The Committee on Subsidies and Countervailing Measures (the SCM Committee) held two regular meetings and two special meetings in 2017, in April and October.
 The SCM Committee continued to review the consistency of Members' domestic laws, regulations, and actions with the SCM Agreement's requirements, as well as Members' notifications of their subsidy programs to the SCM Committee.
-Other items addressed in the course of the year included: the fourth "counter notifications" by the United States of unreported subsidy programs in China; examination of ways to improve the timeliness and completeness of subsidy notifications; the "export competitiveness" of India's textile and apparel sector; a submission by the European Union, Japan, Mexico and the United States on contributing factors to overcapacity in a number of industrial sectors; a U.S. proposal to enhance the transparency of fisheries subsidies notifications; review of the export subsidy program extension mechanism for certain small economy developing country Members; filling the opening on the five-member Permanent Group of Experts; and updating the eligibility threshold for developing countries to provide export subsidies under Annex VII(b) of the SCM Agreement.
+Other items addressed in the course of the year included: the fifth "counter notification" by the United States of unreported subsidy measures in China and questions to China on potential subsidies to its steel industry; examination of ways to improve the timeliness and completeness of subsidy notifications; the "export competitiveness" of India's textile and apparel sector; "graduation" of certain developing countries from Annex VII(b) of the SCM Agreement; a second submission by the European Union, Japan, Mexico and the United States on contributing factors to overcapacity in a number of industrial sectors; a U.S. proposal to enhance the transparency of fisheries subsidies notifications; review of the export subsidy program extension mechanism for certain small economy developing country Members; and an opening on the five-member Permanent Group of Experts.
 Further information on these various activities is provided below.